Jamy Bechler

 “Hey, this is Coach Belichick.
 We are going to draft you.
 We really don’t know what you are going to play but we know you can play football.
 Nancy Meier [the Patriots’ director of scouting administration] will call you tonight to get you situated.
 Have a good one.”

-Jamy Bechler is the author of The Leadership Playbook, host of the Success is a Choice Podcast, professional speaker, and trains organizations on creating championship cultures.
-Bechler spent 20 years as a college basketball coach and administrator.
-He has worked with businesses and teams, including the NBA.
-Follow him on twitter at @CoachBechler.
+Jamy Bechler is the author of four books including The Captain and The Bus Trip, host of the Success is a Choice Podcast, professional speaker, and trains organizations on creating championship cultures.
+He previously spent 20 years as a college basketball coach and administrator.
+The Leadership Playbook is Bechler’s online program that helps athletes become better teammates and more positive leaders while strengthening a team’s culture.
+As a certified John Maxwell leadership coach, Bechler has worked with businesses and teams, including the NBA.
+Follow him on Twitter at @CoachBechler.
 To connect with him via email or find out about his services, please contact speaking@CoachBechler.com.
+You can also subscribe to his insights on success and leadership by clicking here.

-Written by admin · Categorized: Personal Growth, Sports · Tagged: adapting, Bill Belichick, Brandon Bostick, Change, Football, Improvement, JJ Birden, julian edelman, Kent State, Kent State University, New England Patriots, NFL, Shemy Schembechler, SuperBowl, Tom Brady
+Written by Jamy Bechler · Categorized: Personal Growth, Sports · Tagged: adapting, Bill Belichick, Brandon Bostick, Change, Football, Improvement, JJ Birden, julian edelman, Kent State, Kent State University, New England Patriots, NFL, Shemy Schembechler, SuperBowl, Tom Brady

 Featured Blog Posts